You have probably heard about the Robinhood app on YouTube and want to know if it’s available in France, right?

 Robinhood was founded in 2013.
 Since then, it has played a major role in disrupting the brokerage industry by allowing US retail investors to trade with no commissions, alongside its biggest rival, Webull.
 Robinhood is defined as a commission-free online broker that offers the possibility of trading stocks, ETFs, options, and cryptocurrencies.

-The results are clear: over 18 million users!
-The competitors of Robinhood have been monitoring this exponential growth closely, and, in October 2019, some major well-established brokers in the US, such as E-Trade, TD Ameritrade, and Charles Schwab, announced in quick succession that they were eradicating trading fees.
+The results are clear: over 23 million users!
+The competitors of Robinhood have been monitoring this exponential growth closely, and some major well-established brokers in the US, such as E-Trade, TD Ameritrade, and Charles Schwab, announced in quick succession that they were eradicating trading fees.

 Is Robinhood Available in France?